Legal issues in airsoft: Bill C-21

-Charlottetown Liberal MP Sean Casey said to the CBC there are good reasons to include replica firearms in Bill C-21, but he believes that the bill as it stands goes too far by saying "It isn't just the military-style assault replicas that are being banned by this bill; it's anything that resembles a firearm … An airsoft replica of a hunting rifle is banned, and that's wrong and that's overreaching."
+Charlottetown Liberal MP Sean Casey said to CBC News there are good reasons to include replica firearms in Bill C-21, but he believes that the bill as it stands goes too far by saying "It isn't just the military-style assault replicas that are being banned by this bill; it's anything that resembles a firearm … An airsoft replica of a hunting rifle is banned, and that's wrong and that's overreaching."
 As the bill was going into the committee stage, he continued with "It's at that stage where those in the airsoft business will have an opportunity to come before the public safety committee to lay out their concerns, to suggest changes to make the bill better and quite frankly, I hope that their input will result in some common-sense changes to the bill."

 In the months following, Conservative MP Ted Falk responded saying "This is silly and it does nothing to address real gun violence in Canada.
 Conservative MP Jeremy Patzer said "In all seriousness this is more than the Liberals being killjoys."
-Bloc Quebecois MP Kristina Michaud said "The governments approach is kind of "ad hoc" and we should look at alternatives rather than just banning everything overnight," continuing by saying "I agree the government must better supervise the sale of replica paintball (the bill would ban magazine fed paintball guns as well) and airsoft weapons but this can be done while respecting those who practice these activities safely.
+Bloc Quebecois MP Kristina Michaud said "The governments approach is kind of 'ad hoc' and we should look at alternatives rather than just banning everything overnight," continuing by saying "I agree the government must better supervise the sale of replica paintball (the bill would ban magazine fed paintball guns as well) and airsoft weapons but this can be done while respecting those who practice these activities safely.
 This bill is absolutely flawed."

-With the Conservatives, NDP and Bloc Quebecois as a whole and even some Liberals completely opposing the ban, combined with the Liberal's still only holding a minority (with almost the exact same number of seats) after the 2021 snap election, the likelihood of airsoft being banned is unlikely but the chances of airsoft guns being more regulated in the future is still a strong possibility.
+The provision banning replicas firing under at a velocity of under 500 ft/s was eventually removed in committee.

 Chile

 Chile recognized airsoft as a legal sport activity under Exempt Resolution No. 245 of 20 January 2011 by the National Institute of Sports.

 Although airsoft replicas are not clearly regulated under Chilean gun law, modifying toy guns to use real ammunition and carrying an unconcealed weapon in a public area is illegal and punishable by law.
 There is currently no law that restricts who may acquire or use an airsoft gun.
-However, stores and sport clubs usually only permit their use or acquisition to individuals that are 18 years old or older.
+However, stores and sport clubs usually only permit their use or acquisition by individuals that are 18 years old or older.

 China

 In the People's Republic of China, despite the common belief that airsoft is outright banned, the official stance on airsoft is that it is technically just "tightly controlled".
-However, the control standards are so strict and the punishments are so heavy-handed, that involvement in the sport (regarded as "wargame" or "live action CS") is considered too impractical for common individuals in Mainland China.
+However, the control standards are so strict and the punishments are so heavy-handed, that involvement in the sport (regarded as a wargame or "live action CS") is considered too impractical for common individuals in mainland China.